SonyaMoisset/BOOK-DESIGN-A-Book-Apart/README.md

 - Multiple Backgrounds
 - Enriching Forms

+### 3. The Elements of Content Strategy
+- Basic Principles
+- The Craft of Content Strategy
+- Tools and Techniques
+- Bonus Track: How Do I Get In?

 #### Updates
 ##### 27/01/2016
 - Finished HTML5 For Web Designers | Chapter 1: A Brief History of Markup